Hongjoong: 2016–2017: Pre-debut

-2018–present: Debut and solo activities
+2018–present: Debut, solo activities, debut as music director and DJ

-On October 24, 2018, Hongjoong officially debuted as the leader of KQ Entertainment's first boy group, "Ateez" with the debut EP Treasure EP.1: All to Zero.
+On October 24, 2018, Hongjoong officially debuted as the leader of KQ Entertainment's first boy group, Ateez with the debut EP Treasure EP.1: All to Zero.

 From December 2019 to February 2025, Hongjoong released 8 songs by artists that he covered and interpreted in his own style (adding his own lyrics and arranging) under the project name "BY.
 HONGJOONG".
 The covered songs included "Space Oddity" by David Bowie, "Purple Rain" by Prince, "Black or White" by Michael Jackson, "모처럼" by Yoon Jong-shin, "Numb" by Linkin Park, "Lemon Tree" by Fools Garden, "Wonderwall" by Oasis, "Beat it" by Michael Jackson.

 Hongjoong and fellow Ateez member Yunho were selected as the new DJs for MBC's Idol Radio Season 3, which aired from September 8, 2022, to December 27, 2023.
 On June 20, 2023, Hongjoong appeared in the music talk show Lee Mujin Service where he delivered live vocal performances.
 On November 8, he released the song "A Walker".

 On March 11, 2024, singer Chungha released her digital single "Eenie Meenie" featuring Hongjoong, who participated in writing and composing the song.
-On June 1, Hongjoong appeared in the music talk show "I.M ON THE BEAT" where he showcased both vocal and rap skills.
+On June 1, Hongjoong appeared in the music talk show I.M on the Beat where he showcased both vocal and rap skills.
 On August 23, Hongjoong released the song "Why Do You Love" along with a music video.

 Hongjoong and fellow Ateez member Jongho took part in KBS2' busking variety show Moving Voices in Germany, which aired from November 2024 to January 2025.

 On January 15, 2025, Odetari released his digital single "SMB" featuring Hongjoong, who participated in writing the song.
 It became Hongjoong's first international collab and second in total.
-In July, Hongjoong released a solo song "NO1" as part of the Ateez album Golden Hour: Part.3 'In Your Fantasy Edition'.
-On July 25, Bradley Simpson released a new version of the song "Almost" featuring Hongjoong.
+On July 11, 2025, Hongjoong released a solo song "NO1" as part of the Ateez album Golden Hour: Part.3 'In Your Fantasy Edition'.
+On July 25, 2025, Bradley Simpson released a new version of the song "Almost" featuring Hongjoong.

+In May 2026, Hongjoong participated as the main music director for the film Hallucination, which starred his older brother, Kim Bum-joong, in one of the lead roles.
+On May 29, 2026, Anderson .Paak released the soundtrack album for the movie K-Pops! featuring Hongjoong in the song "PITC (Party In the Corner)".
+In June 2026, Hongjoong was announced as a part of the line up for EDC Korea under the stage name NO1, marking his first solo festival and debut as DJ.
+On September 18, 2026, Hongjoong released the collaboration single "Enough" with Bazzi.
+Hongjoong participated in the entire song creation process: lyrics, composing, arranging and recording.